|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Along with menudo, puchero, and fabada, paella is one of the most beloved dishes from Spanish colonial legacy that have become associated with special occasions.
+Along with menudo, puchero, and fabada, paella was birthed from Spanish colonization.
+It has become popular and widely associated with special occasions.
 Over the centuries, paella in the Philippines has evolved into countless versions — from ultra meaty to meatless to black (colored with squid ink) to regional variations that use sticky rice in place of the traditional medium-grain rice.
 Seafood paella, however, remains the favorite with its generous amount of large shrimps, mussels, clams and, occasionally, crabs.